wolfgangasdf/reftool5/README.md

 * You can import a tree-like folder structure containing PDFs.
 * You can export a bibtex database.
 * If you need more, create an issue on bitbucketor just write your own routine!
+* For synchronization with tablets for reading:
+    * Use `topic -> export documents` to copy PDFs to a certain folder.
+Existing files will be compared on the byte-level and reported, you can decide if they will be overwritten or ignored.
+    * Use some other program to synchronize the folder with your tablet, add annotations to pdfs etc, and synchronize again.
+    * Use `tools -> update PDFs` to put the PDFs back into reftool.
+The selection is based on filename, so don't rename them.
+The PDFs will again be compared on byte-level, and the result presented.
+You can decide if the changed documents will be deleted after import.

 Hints: